 Green Bean Casserole

 White Birthday Cake

 (Note that some of Jules’ recipes are made healthier than the original, traditional versions.)

 There are many recipes from this book that are on my “to make” list.
-In fact, there are few recipes that I don’t want to make.
-However, here are a few that are tops on my list:
+In fact, there are very few recipes that I don’t want to make.
+However, here are some that are tops on my list: